 The great thing about kabobs is the versatility you have when creating it.
 For example, I don’t care for cooked onion, so we will often make me one or two without onion on it.
 Thread the skewers in whatever combination you want.

 Set the grill to medium heat and put the skewers over the flame.
 Close the grill and cook for about 6-8 minutes, making sure to turn them once.
-We have found that amount of time usually yields steak that is cooked to medium.
+We have found that specific amount of time usually yields steak that is cooked to medium.

 I prefer my steak cooked more than that, so we leave a few of mine on longer.
 Again, the advantage of having multiple skewers is being able to cook to the desired doneness that each person wants.
 If you bought uncooked shrimp, you will also want to make sure that they have turned pink and are cooked through as well.